Riemann surfaces of second kind and effective finiteness theorems: ( )-bundles over Riemann surfaces

+{\bf 1.
+A torus with a hole.} Let $X$ be a torus with a hole and let $\mathcal{E}=\{e'_0 ,\,e''_0\}$ be a set of generators of $\pi_1(X,q_0)$ that is associated to a standard bouquet of circles for $X$.
 There exists a connected component $L_0$ of $L$ which is not contractible and not contractible to the hole.
 Indeed, otherwise there would be a base point $q_1$ and a curve $\alpha_{q_1}$ that joins $q_0$ with $q_1$, such that for both elements of $\mbox{Is}_{\alpha_{q_1}}(\mathcal{E})$ there would be representing loops with base point $q_1$ which do not meet $L$, and hence, by Lemma \ref{lem7} the monodromies along both elements would be powers of a single periodic braid of period $3$.